 Ferry Ride from Savai’i to Upolo

-It’s best to head early to the ferry terminal in Savai’i to not miss the first ferry.
-My car rental company picked me up at the Mulifanua Wharf in West Upolu near the Faleolo Aiport After I missed the 8 am ferry coming from Savai’i (it was full and left earlier), I hopped onto the 10 am one, to arrive at 11 am.
+My car rental company picked me up at the Mulifanua Wharf in West Upolu near the Faleolo Airport.
+I missed the 8 am ferry coming from Savai’i (it was full and left earlier), so I hopped onto the 10 am one, to arrive at 11 am.

 Driving From East Upolo to Lalomanu